maltaweel/InsectNLTK/README.md

 searchMatch:  module is used to merge LDP and HDP results in loadSearch(), which are assumed to be placed in topics.
 Then the retrieveContent() method will do the tf-idf on terms found in topics.
 The output of this is in the termAnalysis folder.
 The analysis asks what year to start (inclusive) to what year to end (exclusive).
 The type of document is then asked, where the input expected are one of the type of documents (Congressional document, Legal news, GAO document, Federal agency document, Legal news, The White House document).
 Filter terms are similar to be before as discussed in model, where it is expected more than one term will be separated by a comma (e.g., beetle, bark, etc.).

 termAnalysis:  module used to look at termAnalysis results based on years based on year intervals (inclusive start year and exclusive end year).
-A specific term is searched for the interval where the tf-idf score is returned.
-The module is launched in the run() method.
+A specific term is searched for the interval where the tf-idf score is returned in the findTermAndPrint() method.
+The module is launched in the run() method, where the output is in the output directory.